Wine Articles

 It could be Mega Purple

-On a trip to California back in 2011, I had an experience that left a question in the back of my mind that was jogged in a column by Matt Kramer in the Wine Spectator two years later.
+On a trip to California, I had an experience that left a question in the back of my mind that was jogged loose last month by a column by Matt Kramer in the Wine Spectator.
 The article was called "Why Authenticity Matters," and in it, he used not-from-concentrate orange juice as an example.
 It seems that not-from-concentrate orange juice can spend up to a year in tanks after being pasteurized and stripped of oxygen, a process that also removes most of the flavor.
-Then, before packaging, they use "flavor packs," developed by companies like ADM, who specialize in flavorants, to re-flavor the juice.
+Then, before packaging, they use "flavor packs," developed by companies like ADM, which specialize in flavorants, to flavor the juice.
 That's why not-from-concentrate juices are always so consistently the same.
 It was enough to make me want to go back to squeezing my own juice.

-That got me thinking about a comment from a wine-grape grower I met on that trip to Napa Valley in 2011.
+That got me thinking about a comment from a wine grape grower I met on a trip to Napa Valley in 2011.
 We were in a Cabernet Franc vineyard in Napa in late October, and it had been a tough year.
 Grapes that should have been ready for harvest were still pretty tart when they should have been very sweet.
-When I pointed that out, his comment was, "they're going to need a lot of concentrate this year."
+When I pointed that out, his comment was, "They're going to need a lot of concentrate this year."
+I finally did a little research, and "wow!"
+Grape concentrates are permitted additives in wine and appear to be widely used.
+It also seems to be something no one in the industry wants to talk about.
+The concentrates are thick and very sweet and are available for almost every grape varietal.
+They are used by winemakers to enhance color, weight, and sugar levels after fermentation.

-High-volume producers and "jug wine" makers in the Central Valley are the heavy users of concentrates like Purple.
-There the grapes are harvested at a yield of 14-20 tons per acre.
-Compare that rate to 5-6 tons per acre for premium grapes, and you get an idea of the scope of the market for concentrate.
+"After reading Doug's article, I did my own research, and although no one would outright name the brands or vintners who regularly use concentrates, it appears by description that many of the Central Valley producers and "jug wine" makers are the heavy users.
+Manufacturing grape concentrate has even become a big part of the wine industry because there are more and more vineyards being planted with Rubired (Rubired is the grape used to make Mega Purple), where the grapes are harvested at a yield of 14-20 tons per acre.
+Compare that rate to 5-6 tons per acre for premium grapes, and you will get an idea of the scope of the market for concentrate.

 |